srulikuk/postfix-reports/README.md

 pflogsumm must be installed for it to work.

-Optional reporting for amavis, `logwatch` must be installed, to enable this report set the var `run_logwatch` to `1` in the vars file.
+Optional reporting for amavis or spamAssassin, `logwatch` must be installed, to enable this report set the var `run_logwatch` to `1` in the conf file.
+To use it for spamAssassin instead of amavis change the `log_service` var to `spamassassin`.

 The script will gather the mail logs which contain the period of the report and concatenate then into a single file for pflogsumm.